gaps-closure/capo/conflict_analyzer/constraints/constraint_model_explanation.md

 The user can apply _node annotations_ to local or global variables; through the associated CLE-JSON, the user can constraint which level the data can reside, and with which (enclaves at) other levels, the data can be shared.
-The user will typically annotate only a subset of variables, and constraints will be propagated by the solver.
+The user will typically annotate only a subset of variables, and the entailed constraints will be propagated by the solver.

 The user can apply _function annotations_ to selected functions; the user will do so after auditing the function and explicity allow the function to be called